 If you instead do things at the slowest pace and take a full 2 weeks for each 200 pages, you'll probably average out to around $500 to $1,250 USD per month.
 Also remember that the salaries are before taxes and bank fees.

 Think carefully about how many hours you can actually do in one day without burning out.
 20hrs/wk is 3 hours a day if you include weekends; 40hrs/wk is 6 hours a day.
-Most freelance translators only work 3-4 hours a day (in order to not burn out), from what I've read.
+According to professional translator forums, most freelance translators only work 3-4 hours a day in order to not burn out, from what I've read.
 If I enjoy the manga, I can translate 4 hours a day without even feeling tired.
 If I don't enjoy the manga, I'm tired after 20 minutes.